 Injury to the lateral half of the spinal cord.

-Spinal bruises is the MOST COMMON type of spinal cord injury.
+Spinal bruises are the MOST COMMON type of spinal cord injury.
 Inflammation and bleeding occurs near the spinal cord bruise

 What Is a Complete Spinal Cord Injury?

 A complete SCI (quadriplegia) means there is no sensation and movement below the site of the trauma.
 This complete SCI may be caused by BRUISING, loss of blood to OR pressure on the spinal cord.

 The higher in the spinal column an injury occurs, the more function a person will lose.
-The most common region to sustain a spinal cord injury is your neck.
+The most common region to sustain a spinal cord injury in your neck.

-Neck or Cervical region - Spinal Cord Injuries to neck result in tetraplegia, also called quadriplegia.
+Neck or Cervical region - Spinal Cord Injuries to the neck result in tetraplegia, also called quadriplegia.

-There are 8-segments (vertebra)of your neck have an assigned number of C1 through C8.
+There are 8-segments (vertebra)of your neck that have an assigned number of C1 through C8.
 These neck segments (C1, C2, C3, C4, C5, C6, C7, and C8) control signals to the neck, arms, hands, and, in some cases, the diaphragm.

 C1 to C2 means a ventilator is necessary to breathe.

-C1, C2, and C3 injuries means complete loss of function.
+C1, C2, and C3 injuries mean complete loss of function.

-C5 means eaves shoulder and biceps undamaged but little control of wrist and hand.
+C5 means eaves shoulder and biceps undamaged but with little control of wrist and hand.

 Individuals with a C5 SCI can live independently; carry out many everyday life activities including feeding themselves.